Seanad Éireann: Constitution of Ireland (since 1937)

-The modern Seanad Éireann was established by the Constitution of Ireland in 1937, and first sat on 25 January 1939.
-When the 1937 constitution was adopted, it was decided to preserve the titles of Oireachtas for the two houses of the legislature, in conjunction with the President, Dáil Éireann for the lower house, and Seanad Éireann for the upper house, the latter having been used during the Irish Free State.
-The new Seanad was considered to be the direct successor of the Free State Seanad and so the first Seanad convened under the new constitution was referred to as the "Second Seanad".
+The Constitution of Ireland which has been in operation since 29 December 1937 established the Oireachtas consisting of the president and two Houses, preserving the titles of the Houses which had been in place during the Irish Free State: Dáil Éireann (described as the House of Representatives) and Seanad Éireann.
+The Seanad convened under the new constitution was termed the 2nd Seanad (being considered a successor to the Free State Seanad), and first sat on 27 April 1938.

-The new system of vocational panels used to nominate candidates for the Seanad was inspired by the corporatist Roman Catholic social teaching of the 1930s and, in particular, the 1931 papal encyclical Quadragesimo anno.
+The system of vocational panels used to nominate candidates for the Seanad was inspired by the corporatist Catholic social teaching of the 1930s and, in particular, the 1931 papal encyclical Quadragesimo anno.
 In that document, Pope Pius XI argued that the Marxist concept of class conflict should be replaced with a vision of social order based on the co-operation and interdependence of society's various vocational groups.

 Calls for reform

 Since 1928, twelve separate official reports have been published on reform of the Seanad.
 In the 1980s, the Progressive Democrats called for its abolition; however, in government, members of the party were nominated to the Seanad by the Taoiseach.
 The post-1937 body has been criticised on a number of grounds, including claims that it is weak and dominated by the Government of the day.
 There are also allegations of patronage in the selection of its members, with senators often being close allies of the Taoiseach or candidates who have failed to be elected to the Dáil.
 Many senators have subsequently been elected as TDs.

-Irish universities have a long tradition of electing independent candidates.
-Some, like the pressure group Graduate Equality, argue that the franchise for electing university senators should be extended to the graduates of all third level institutions.
+Some, like the pressure group Graduate Equality, argue that the franchise for electing university senators should be extended to the graduates of all third-level institutions.
 Others believe that this does not go far enough and that at least some portion of the Seanad should be directly elected by all adult citizens.
 Calls have also been made for the Seanad to be used to represent Irish emigrants or the people of Northern Ireland.
 In 1999 the Reform Movement called for some of the Taoiseach's nominations to be reserved for members of the Irish-British minority, and other minorities such as members of the Travelling Community and recently arrived immigrants.